Abdul Hai Hasani: Literary works

-Hasani authored Nuzhat al-Khawatir, an eight-volume biographical encyclopedia with almost 4,500 personalities in Arabic.
+Hasani authored Nuzhat al-Khawatir, an eight-volume biographical encyclopedia with almost 4,500 Muslim personalities from South Asia, mostly scholars, in Arabic.
 His son, Abul Hasan Ali Hasani Nadwi, completed the unfinished last volume.

 His book Ma'ārif al-'Awārif Fi Anwā' al-Uloom Wal Ma'ārif (Ath' Thaqafat al-Islamiyya Fil-Hind) contains a detailed and complete analysis of the history of education in India, the evolution of the curriculum and its period-by-period changes, and a detailed analysis of the literary work of the thousand-year Islamic era of India.
 The Urdu translation of this book has been published by Nadwatul Musannifeen, entitled Islami Uloom o Funoon Hindustan Mein.

 He wrote a book in Arabic called Jannat al-Mashriq Wa Matla' an-Noor al-Mushriq (Al Hind Fil 'Ahd al-Islami) on the Islamic history of India, the Sultans of Islam, the Islamic culture here, mosques, madrasas, Islamic structures, hospitals, and other features.

 At the request of Nawab Habibur Rahman Khan Sherwani, he wrote a treatise on Gujarat's achievements during the Islamic period to be presented at the All India Muhammadan Educational Conference, held in Surat in December 1918.
 The treatise published by the conference later under the title of Yād-e-Ayyām.